-To secure a better deal for our members, UNISON works to get our priorities into Labour Party policy.
+To secure a better deal for our members, South West UNISON Labour Link works to get our priorities into Labour Party policy.

 Organising, representing and negotiating in workplaces is the heart of UNISON’s activity and the root of our strength.
 By bringing together many thousands of workers, our members have a better chance of a fair deal.

-This strength is also important in politics.
-So many aspects of work are shaped by law – local and national.
+This strength is also important in politics, because national and local law and regulations shapes many aspects of work.
 So putting pressure on politicians to support public services is an important job for us.

 UNISON works with all parties to do this.
-We have a special link with the Labour Party, as voted for by our members, because we share important values when it comes to protecting working people, delivering high quality public services, and acting together for strength.
+We have a special link with the Labour Party, as voted for by our members.
+UNISON shares important goals with Labour, like public ownership, fair treatment at work, and equality.

 Find out more about what Labour Link has achieved for UNISON members, as well as how it is run and where the money comes from.